-The Britons, who are notoriously proud to be British at any given moment in their lives – even when their Royals run away from the stadium after having lost EURO 2020 so they won’t have to crown somebody else – have invented the term British Invasion to define the music of bands like The Beatles, The Animals, The Tremeloes, The Merseybeats, Gerry and the Pacemakers, The Zombies and many others that entered the US charts in the 1960s and became famous and acclaimed in America ever since.
+The Britons, who are notoriously proud to be British at any given moment in their days and lives – even when their Royals run away from the stadium after having lost EURO 2020 so they won’t have to crown somebody else – invented the term British Invasion to define bands like The Beatles, The Animals, The Tremeloes, The Merseybeats, Gerry and the Pacemakers, Christie, The Zombies and many others that entered the US charts in the 1960s and became famous and acclaimed in America ever since.

 And they’re right in having conceived a special word for that, because breaking in the States is really a special achievement that deserves headlines, respect and praise: placing a record in the US charts is extremely difficult even for well-established bands and affluent solo artists.

 Take someone like Robbie Williams, for example: acclaimed everywhere, unknown in America.
-Despite being the best-selling UK solo artist of all time, he still didn’t make it in the USA after 30 years in music.
+Despite being the British solo artist with the most number 1 albums on the UK’s Official Albums Chart of all time (he got more number 1 albums than the likes of Elton John and David Bowie), he still didn’t make it in the USA after over 30 years in music.

-Since The Beatles’ times, things in this industry have always worked this way: singers start off with local gigs, they work their way up, they rise through the ranks and they get famous in their own country.
+Since The Beatles’ times, things in the industry have always worked this way: singers start off with local gigs, they work their way up, they rise through the ranks and they get famous in their own country first.
 It’s only after they’ve achieved considerable fame and success at home that they will try and do something abroad.

 This is how it works.
-It wouldn’t make sense the other way round.
+It wouldn’t make sense the other way around.

 And it’s exactly because it wouldn’t make sense that this has become the norm in Italy.

-Do you remember what happens to Andrea Bocelli, whom I interviewed last year, at the beginning of his career?
+Remember what happened to Andrea Bocelli at the beginning of his career?
 In 1996, Germany got him to duet with British Soprano Sarah Brightman in Time to Say Goodbye, a version of Con Te Partirò partially chanted in English which got certified 11x Gold after breaking the all-time sales record in Germany for selling over 2,750,000 copies.

-Today, I’m having the distinct pleasure and joy to interview the Italian operatic pop trio Il Volo [Italian for ‘the flight’] made up of tenors Piero Barone and Ignazio Boschetto and baritone Gianluca Ginoble who have been dominating the world of pop opera for over a decade now – despite being still in their late 20s.
+Today, I’m having the distinct pleasure and joy of meeting the Italian operatic pop trio Il Volo [Italian for ‘the flight’] made up of tenors Piero Barone and Ignazio Boschetto and baritone Gianluca Ginoble who have been dominating the world of pop opera for over a decade now – despite being still in their late 20s and early 30s.

-These three young men created something every single Italian citizen in the world should be proud of.
+These three young men created something every single Italian citizen should be proud of.

-This is how Ignazio Boschetto, Gianluca Ginoble and Piero Barone became the first Italian artists in history to be signed directly with a major US label.
+This is how Ignazio Boschetto, Gianluca Ginoble and Piero Barone became the first Italian artists in history being signed directly by a major US label.

-Their self-titled debut album, Il Volo, recorded at the Abbey Road Studios in London and released in Europe in 2010 and in the US in 2011, mostly included covers of international songs in different languages like Il Mondo, El Reloj and Smile by Charlie Chaplin.
+Their self-titled debut album, Il Volo, recorded at the Abbey Road Studios in London and released in Europe in 2010 and in the US in 2011, mostly included covers of international songs like Il Mondo, El Reloj and Smile by Charlie Chaplin performed in different languages.

 Obviously, it debuted just at number 33 in Italy, and then, quietly, calmly and with no rush whatsoever, it eventually peaked at number 6 one month later, scoring a certified Platinum.